Air pollution from stubble burning costing India USD 30bn annually: Study

 Economic losses owing to exposure to air pollution from firecracker burning are estimated to be around USD 7 billion or nearly Rs 50 thousand crore a year, researchers said.

-In five years, the economic loss due to burning of crop residue and firecrackers is estimated to be USD 190 billion, or nearly 1.7 per cent of India's GDP, they said.
+In five years, the economic loss due to burning of crop residue and firecrackers is estimated to be USD 190 billion, or nearly 1.7 per cent of India's gross domestic product (GDP), they said.

+"Severe air pollution during winter months in northern India has led to a public health emergency.
+Crop burning will add to pollution and increase healthcare costs over time if immediate steps are not taken to reverse the situation," said Suman Chakrabarti from the University of Washington in the US.

+The negative health effects of crop burning will also lower the productivity of residents and may lead to long-term adverse impacts on the economy and health," Chakrabarti said in a statement.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)